department-of-veterans-affairs/vets-design-system-documentation/src/_templates/forms/intro.md

 ## About

-The form introduction page introduces the process the Veteran or other beneficiary will follow to apply for a benefit or to complete a supporting form.
 The form intro page does 3 things:

 - Sets clear expectations about the process of using this form
 - Helps the person prepare to fill out the form by gathering required information and documents before they start